 This list is by no means exhaustive and each point you will think of is too big on its own to be dealt with here.
 Some items such as defining who your customer is can be addressed during pre-project consultancy or you can locate on the web and download ‘persona profile’ templates.
 Filling these in will help you greatly.

 Defining your customer is perhaps the single most important thing you can do and should not be underestimated.
 Where you are going and how you get there, will be affected most heavily by this one factor.

 The purpose of this section is that after considering the above, you should be able to produce a list of requirements and considerations which are important to this project and that will shape its growth and direction

 Make a point of writing such a list or pinning a large piece of paper on the wall to map important factors.
 If you would like further guidance on this process please do contact us and we will be able to walk you through a pre-project questionnaire which will ensure you don’t miss out anything important.
-Call us on 01903 527927 or fill in our project planner for assistance.
+Call us on 01903 527927.

 Where do you want to get to?